top of page

 Sometimes it is impractical for the CEO or senior management representatives to go around the workplace and talk to every person about health and safety, or rely on survey responses, email traffic, or phone calls to get the information they need, especially if the WHS matter is urgent or critical.

-The people in these work groups are then represented by a Health and Safety Representative (HSR.) who are elected by members of their work group.
+The people in these work groups are then represented by a Health and Safety Representative who are elected by members of their work group to represent them.
 This applies to every State and Territory in Australia.
 There must be at least one HSR for every work group.

-Having HSRs may be a better way to obtain the information that a PCBU needs on WHS matters.
+Having HSRs may be a better way to giver and receive information between management and the workforce, on WHS matters.
 The HSRs of each work group can facilitate information requests from management and obtain feedback from all persons in their work group if a WHS matter affects them.
 They then pass this information to management so that management can make correct and relevant decisions.
 An HSR must be available at all times to the workers of a work group as well as to management.

 HSRs play a major role in assisting a business to consult with the workforce on matters of health and safety.
 It can be a matter of life or death in some instances.
 Make sure you have enough HSRs so that there is always an HSR when you need one.
 Training them in the SafeWork NSW 5-day HSR course can equip them with the knowledge and commitment that will help them to effectively carry out their vital role in helping to create a safe and healthy workplace.